alibaba/kt-connect/docs/en-us/guide/quickstart.md

 The request to `tomcat` service in the cluster is now routed to the local Tomcat instance, thus you can directly debug this service locally.

-## ** Mesh **
+## ** Mesh Command **

 Intercept and forward part of requests to the specified service in the cluster to specified local port.
+Usual used in team cooperation, one developer need to debug a service while do not want to disturb other developers.

 ```text
 ┌──────────┐     ┌──────────┐    ┌──────────┐